 Sometimes It’s Necessary to Throw Away Your Travel Plan and Be Spontaneous

 Shat drove us out of the village and over a rocky hill where we saw a bunch of people gathering with horses.
 Small children were sitting on top of the small Mongolian horses – for once, it looked correct proportionally.

 The people started dissipating, the event was finished.
 My happiness quickly changed to sadness, we had just missed one of the horse races.
 Shat beckoned for us to get in the jeep so that we could continue on to our next Ger on the tour itinerary, we were already running late after this little diversion.

 I begrudgingly got back in and asked him if we could stay for more Naadam events and he said, “No, Ger to Ger.”
 I had been here long enough to understand cryptic English.
 This meant that he must keep us on our planned itinerary.

 We started to drive away feeling dejected; I was given a second chance to see a Naadam festival and I was missing out again.
 I knew I didn’t want to regret missing this cultural opportunity and decided to ask him to call the Ger to Ger office and explain that we wanted to stay for the Naadam Festival in this little village.

 After a short conversation with the Ger to Ger manager and an explanation that we’d rather watch Naadam than go horse riding again, it was set!
 Shat was to take care of us the rest of the day at Naadam!
 I was so happy that they were flexible with the itinerary!

 Naadam in the Gobi Desert

-However, I did find out that young girls were allowed to race the horses if you didn’t have a son in your family!
+However, I did find out that young girls were allowed to race horses if they didn’t have a son in their family!